A Memoir About Evolution, Love, and the Afterlife

 confrontation with our own inner divides.
 Great preparation for coming together at last!"

-—Elisabet Sahtouris, Ph.D., evolution biologist and futurist, sahtouris.com
+—Elisabet Sahtouris, Ph.D., evolution biologist and futurist, author of EarthDance: Living Systems in Evolution and other titles on sahtouris.com

 "As a Jungian analyst, Gellert knew he had experienced something unique and he does not